sentrysoftware/metricshub/metricshub-doc/src/site/markdown/troubleshooting/cli/snmp.md

 keywords: snmp, cli
-description: The MetricsHub SNMP CLI provides a command-line interface for MetricsHub's core SNMP client.
-It enables to efficiently troubleshoot and run SNMP v1 and v2c requests against monitored resources directly from the command line.
+description: How to use MetricsHub SNMP CLI to interact with SNMP-enabled devices.

 # SNMP CLI Documentation

-SNMP (Simple Network Management Protocol) is a protocol used for monitoring and managing devices on IP networks.
-It enables retrieving and modifying device configuration or obtaining real-time information using Object Identifiers (OIDs).
+The **MetricsHub SNMP CLI** allows you to interact with SNMP-enabled devices using the `GET`, `GETNEXT`, `WALK`, and `TABLE` queries.
+When running the CLI, you can configure the SNMP version to be used (v1 or v2c), community string, port, and retry intervals.
+To use SNMP v3, refer to MetricsHub [SNMPv3 CLI](snmpv3.md).

-The SNMP CLI in MetricsHub facilitates various SNMP queries, such as `GET`, `GETNEXT`, `WALK`, and `TABLE`, to interact with SNMP-enabled devices.
-It supports configuration of SNMP versions, community strings, ports, and retry intervals.
+Before using the CLI, ensure your platform supports SNMP monitoring by checking the [Connector Directory](https://www.aws-dev.metricshub.com/docs/latest/metricshub-connectors-directory.html).

 ## Syntax

 ### SNMP Get Request

 ```bash